omeritas/omeritas.github.io/_tabs/about.md

 ### My Approach

 My commitment to continuous learning is demonstrated through regular engagement with technical literature, blogs, hands-on experimentation, and attaining certifications and titles, such as:
-- **Red Hat Certified OpenShift Architect** (RHCOA, 8 OpenShift Certifications)
-- **Red Hat Certified Architect in Infrastructure level VI** (RHCA VI, 10+ Red Hat Certifications)
+- **Red Hat Certified Architect in Infrastructure III** (RHCA, 5+ OpenShift certifications)
 - **Certified Kubernetes Administrator, Developer and Security Specialist** (CKA, CKAD, CKS)

 ### My Hobbies

 In my free time, I enjoy sports such as weightlifting, swimming, and playing padel.
 I also like to cook and read (non-fiction).
-While I no longer watch much TV or play video games (very occasionally), I hold a special appreciation for strategy/fighting games and of TV series such as Succession and Better Call Saul.
-I regularly play with technologies on my self-hosted k8s cluster.
+While I no longer watch much TV or play video games, I hold a special appreciation for strategy/fighting games and of TV series such as Succession and Better Call Saul.

 ### Let's Connect